Why EPS Group?

-Air Pressure Testing or Air Tightness Testing is a the process of measuring the amount of air leakage from a building through uncontrolled ventilation.
+Air Pressure Testing in Lincoln, also known as Air Tightness Testing, is the process of measuring the amount of air leakage from a building through uncontrolled ventilation.
 A fan is used to either pressurise or depressurise the building to around 50 pascals and the result is described as the air permeability of the building.

 Air pressure testing of new build dwellings is a requirement of Part L1A of the current Building Regulations to limit air leakage.
 This includes houses, maisonettes, bungalows and blocks of flats.

 Air leakage is the uncontrolled flow of air through gaps and cracks in a building fabric, also known as infiltration or draughts.